sourcapital/vordr/README.md

 - Kubernetes pod logs of all chains are aggregated
 - Slash points are monitored every minute
 - Jailing is monitored every minute
-- Chain observations are monitored every 10 minutes
+- Chain observations are monitored every minute
 - Supports multiple nodes

 ## Supported Chains